istio/istio/samples/helloworld/gateway-api/README.md

 for run in {1..10}; do curl http://$INGRESS_HOST/hello; done
 ```

-Now you should see about 9 out of 10 requests serviced by helloworld-v1 and only about 1 in 10 serviced by helloworld-v2.
+Now you should see about 9 out of 10 requests handled by helloworld-v1 and only about 1 in 10 handled by helloworld-v2.

 ## Cleanup